 - Ask a question.
-Don’t leave the employee connection idea sharing open ended.
+Leave the employee connection idea sharing open ended.
 This isn’t a set-it-and-forget-it exercise.
 You want to engage employees by asking for input / suggestions on a topic.

 - Make it fun.
 Having an online idea share exchange allows for flexibility with topics.
 An idea share exchange for “Where should the next Christmas party be held?”, or “Which sodas should we stock in the office refrigerator?” make the exchanges fun.
 If the topic is always focused on business processes, employee buy-in and contributions will dwindle over time.

 - Remember employees are customers too.
-We use the Intranet Connections application in-house and our employees provide feedback regularly on how to improve the product and offer suggestions on which new features they would like to use in the future.
+We use Source in-house and our employees provide feedback regularly on how to improve the product and offer suggestions on which new features they would like to use in the future.

 Many companies place greater value (and larger budgets) on outside consultants to provide business analysis, or time studies to improve business processes, yet discount the ideas and suggestions of the employees who run the day-to-day business and know their jobs (and the business) better than any outsourced expert.
 Leveraging an idea share exchange on your business intranet to share employee ideas is an inexpensive option to high consultant fees and shows employees that their ideas are valued.